-Andrea Pirlo, the name resonates with elegance, vision, and a unique brand of footballing genius.
-The Italian maestro, often referred to as “l’Architetto” (the Architect), redefined the role of a deep-lying playmaker, leaving an indelible mark on the sport.
+Andrea Pirlo’s name rings with class, great vision, and just a different breed of footballing genius.
+The “L’Architetto”-tagged Italian Maestro started breaking grounds as a deep-lying playmaker and, in turn, left an indelible mark on the sport.

 The Pirlo Soccer Player: is a Tactical Evolution: